 Needing to Be Right

 I have a vivid memory of arguing with my little brother when I was about ten years old.
-I do not remember exactly what we were arguing about, but I do remember being furious with him.
-I was right about the issue we were discussing.
-I knew it.
-I could tell he knew it, but he refused to acknowledge it.
+And I do not remember exactly what we were arguing about, but I do remember being furious with him.
+It was because I was right about the issue we were discussing, and I knew it.
+And I could also tell my brother knew it, but he refused to acknowledge it.

 All photos in this post are courtesy of Unsplash.